 These outdoor planter ideas are a quick and easy way to add character and curb appeal to your front porch or back yard.
-Get creative!
+Get creative with these unique outdoor planter designs.

 For those of you who have been asking about our front porch refresh, it’s well underway.
 Follow my Instagram stories to see those progress updates as they unfold.
 Rain and hail have been our biggest obstacles, but we should finish up today or tomorrow (fingers crossed).